spack/spack/lib/spack/docs/tutorial_basics.rst

 We might also want to install HDF5 with a different MPI implementation.
 While MPI is not a package itself, packages can depend on abstract interfaces like MPI.
-Spack handles these through "virtual dependencies."
-A package, such as HDF5, can depend on the MPI interface.
+Spack handles these through virtual dependencies.
+A package such as HDF5 can depend on the MPI interface.
 Other packages (``openmpi``, ``mpich``, ``mvapich``, etc.) provide the MPI interface.
 Any of these providers can be requested for an MPI dependency.
 For example, we can build HDF5 with MPI support